 Towns should retain the right to annex lands and otherwise expand their boundaries.
-Towns over 5,000 population should have the right to become independent cities; and cities should have the right to revert to town status.
+Towns over 5,000 population should have the right to become independent cities; and cities, as stipulated in the Code of Virginia, should have the right to revert to town status.